 This is what he’s always needed to see in my eyes.
 Gotcha, dad!

-Fascinating was dad’s answer to my question, a few years ago, over lunch.
+Fascinating was dad’s answer to my question, a few years ago, casually, over lunch.
 Dad, what did you dream of becoming when you were a child?
 Aviator, he replies.
 My eyes grew the size of the Earth, but I’d figured this is what the Universe made him become.

 Free as a bird in the sky.

-Dad… The tone I use is full of fireworks, accompanied by hearts in my eyes, a huge smile on my lips – that can not be hidden, but that hides, in fact, a nod of the head that implies an almost too good to be true (and it is true) – and a smile inside my soul that very few can decode.
+Dad… The tone I use is full of fireworks, accompanied by hearts in my eyes, a huge smile on my lips – that can not be hidden, but that hides, in fact, a tilt of the head that implies an almost too good to be true (and it is true) – and a smile inside my soul that very few can decode.

 Decode, numbers, mathematics, life, chemistry.